 801/4 were replaced on Vodafone duties following the arrival of 781/2 in January 2017.
 804 was sold to Somerbus, departing on 4th January 2017.
 801 was temporarily transferred back to Reading for use on a short term Vodafone staff bus duplicate to the Lion X4 pending timetable changes from 24th April 2017.
 It then lost it's Vodafone livery returning to the previous generic silver in May 2017.
 Ultimately it was retained and repainted into the latest silver and grey generic livery in June 2017 following the demise of Enviro400H 203 on 14th May 2017.

-805/6 gained "super T-side" advert frames in December 2017, covering the first offside window to create a larger advertising space.
+805/6 gained "super T-side" advert frames in late November or early December 2017, covering the first offside window to create a larger advertising space.
+The frames were removed from 806 in May 2020.

 Sales were as follows: